Physics-of-Data/obsidian-editor/docs/TEMPLATER-SETUP.md

 ### Script doesn't run
 - Check that Templater is enabled
-- Check that User Scripts are enabled in Templater settings
+- Check that the hotkey is set
 - Verify the script path in Templater settings

 ### Hotkey doesn't work